-Turn off and lock out all power sources before correcting rotation if required.
+Turn off and lock out all power sources before correcting as required.
 On DC motors, reverse the armature wires.
 On AC motors, reverse 2 of the 3 motor wires.

 Start the belt again and observe the machine as it is running.
-If the belt appears not to be tracking correctly, please see the "Belt Tracking" section on page 10.
+If the belt appears not to be tracking correctly, please see the "Belt Tracking" section on page 11